shaoweilin/shaoweilin.github.io/_posts/2021-03-21-process-learning-with-relative-entropy.md

 is also known as the _relative entropy rate_ of $$ X_t$$.
 The differential operator acting on the function $$ H_{Q \Vert P}$$ of the path $$ X_{0\ldots s}$$ may be seen as a generalization of the infinitesimal generator for Markov processes.

-In fact, using Kingman's subadditive ergodic theory [L92], we can show that under strong stationarity conditions,
+In fact, using Kingman's subadditive ergodic theory [L92], we can show that under mild regularity conditions,

 $$ \displaystyle \lim_{n\rightarrow \infty} \frac{1}{n} H_{Q \Vert P}(X_{0\ldots n}) = \lim_{n\rightarrow \infty} H_{Q \Vert P}(X_n \vert X_{0\ldots (n-1)}).$$